 Instructions

 • Remove the steaks from the fridge about 30 minutes to 1 hour before cooking.
-Place them on a paper towel-lined cutting board and pat them dry with paper towels.
+Place them on a paper towel-lined cutting board and pat the steaks dry with paper towels.
 Then, season well all sides of the steaks with coarse salt and set aside.

 • In a 12-inch cast iron skillet over medium heat, add olive oil and butter, mushrooms, garlic and salt.
 Cook for about 3 minutes or until tender.
 Set aside on a plate.

-• When the steaks get to thedesired cooking temperature, bring back the mushrooms and serve immediately with some roasted green beans, asparagus mushed cauliflower and/or rice cauliflower.
+• When the steaks get to the desired cooking temperature*, bring back the mushrooms and serve immediately.

 Notes